 - Applicants must be graduates of schools of medicine.

 - Applicants must submit their applications from their intended permanent institution.

-- Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for at least one year at their intended permanent location, following completion of all formal training (including fellowships and scholarships).
+- Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for a minimum of one year at their intended permanent location, following completion of all formal training (including fellowships and scholarships).

-- Applicants must be younger than 55 years of age at the time of application.
+- Applicants must be under 55 years of age at the time of application.

 - Applicants must have demonstrated a commitment to surgical quality improvement.

-- Applicants must submit a fully completed online application form provided by the College on its website.
+- Applicants must submit a fully completed online application form provided by the College on the ACS website.
 The application and accompanying materials must be prepared in English.
 Submission of a curriculum vitae only is not acceptable.

-- Applicants must provide information regarding their work setting, including their hospital and the patients they see, as well as their participation in quality improvement activities.
-They also must indicate their career goals, describing how they plan to transfer their newly acquired learning to their current situation.
+- Applicants must provide information regarding their work setting, including their hospital and the patients they see, as well as their participation in quality improvement activities in this setting.
+They must also indicate their career goals, describing how they plan to transfer their newly acquired learning to their current situation.

 - Applicants must submit letters of recommendation from three of their colleagues.
-One letter must be from the chair of the department of the hospital in which they hold academic appointment or from a Fellow of the ACS residing in their country.
-The chair’s or the Fellow’s letter should include a specific statement detailing the nature and extent of the applicant’s involvement in quality improvement activities.
-These letters should be submitted by the person making the recommendation.
+One letter must be from the chair of the department of surgery at their hospital or in which they hold academic appointment, or an ACS Fellow residing in their country.
+The chair’s or the Fellow’s letter is to include a specific statement detailing the nature and extent of the quality improvement involvement of the applicant.
+Letters of recommendation should be submitted by the person making the recommendation.

-- Applicants are required to submit a curriculum vitae of no more than 10 pages.
+- Applicants must submit a curriculum vitae of no more than 10 pages.

 - Applicants who are awarded scholarships will submit a full written report of the experiences provided through the scholarships upon completion of their scholarships.